001anj/projectCafe-2/README.md

 # projectCafe 2 (CircleCI and Jenkins)
-## E2E checkout process test case for bergfreunde
+## UI automated test for https://company.trivago.com/open-positions/

 ### Steps for running the test case
 1. Create a repository in Github named "projectCafe" and clone it to your local directory